 Having a healthy smile is important for cosmetic reasons, but it is also important for personal comfort, too.
 Periodontitis is a gum disease that affects the way your mouth both looks and feels.
 Plaque, if not cleaned and removed, will spread below the gum line.
 Because it is full of bacteria and toxins, plaque irritates the gums, causing a chronic inflammatory response.
 Over time, the disease can cause deep “pockets” as gum tissue and bone are destroyed.
 If left untreated, teeth may be lost.

-At the Silberg Center for Dental Science we use a revolutionary new technology to treat periodontal disease: perioscopy.
-We are proud that our practice was one of the very first on the East coast to use this groundbreaking technology.
-If you need gum disease treatment in Pittsburgh, PA, Dr. Mark E. Silberg is one of only a few dentists in the world familiar with perioscopy, and he consistently uses it in treatment.
+At The Silberg Center for Dental Science we use a revolutionary new technology to treat periodontal disease: perioscopy.
+We are proud that our practice was one of the very first on the East Coast to use this groundbreaking technology.
+If you need gum disease treatment in Pittsburgh, Dr. Mark E. Silberg is one of only a few periodontists in the world familiar with perioscopy, and he consistently uses it in treatment.